Preheat the oven to 220°C conventional oven/ 200°C fan-forced (425°F/gas 7).

 Place the pork on a chopping board.
 Roll up the Porchetta and use a toothpick to mark where the pork skin is folded on the inside.
 Use a sharp knife to carefully remove the marked pork skin.
 This is so that there is no pork skin inside of the Porchetta roast.

-Use paper towel to pat the pork skin.
+Use paper towel to pat the pork skin which removes moisture.
 Season the pork skin generously with salt and pepper.
-Use your hands to rub the salt and pepper into the skin.
+Use your hands to rub one-third of the olive oil (1 tablespoon), salt and pepper into the skin.
 Place the pork skin side down.
-Rub the olive oil, crushed fennel and rosemary into the sides and bottom of the pork (being careful not to rub any olive oil over the skin).
+Rub the remaining olive oil, crushed fennel and rosemary into the sides and bottom of the pork.
 Spread the Porchetta stuffing evenly over the Porchetta.
 Roll the pork up tightly and tie with kitchen string.

 Place the pork, joint side down into a baking tray and roast for 20 minutes.